mikefarah/yq/pkg/yqlib/doc/operators/datetime.md

 ## Timezones
-This uses golangs built in LoadLocation function to parse timezones strings.
+This uses Golang's built in LoadLocation function to parse timezones strings.
 See the [library docs](https://pkg.go.dev/time#LoadLocation) for more details.

 ## Durations
-Durations are parsed using golangs built in [ParseDuration](https://pkg.go.dev/time#ParseDuration) function.
+Durations are parsed using Golang's built in [ParseDuration](https://pkg.go.dev/time#ParseDuration) function.

 You can durations to time using the `+` operator.